Inigoliz/QXmax2020/README.md

 Apart from this small piece of thoughts, I have put together a **Learning Ressource** for you.
 It is variated and focused on different topics.
 But basically and given your background and interests, it is a set of interesting links to quantum complexity theory, some cool science divulgation channels, and some random things that would be cool to watch.

 Enjoy!

-My name is Iñigo Lara and I study a MSc in Quantum Computing at Niels Bohr Institute, Copenhagen.
-Find me at inilariz@gmail.com.